oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

      ![Create Pipeline Triggered](./images/create-pipeline-triggered.png)

-     <strong style="color: #C74634">Note</strong>: To get to the Console Output, hover over #3 under Last Success in the image above and click on Console Output from the dropdown.
+     > **Note:** To get to the Console Output, hover over #3 under Last Success in the image above and click on Console Output from the dropdown.
 (Check Task 7 for an example)

      In the Console Output, you will see that the release branch updates the Test environment and the deployments.
 You will also notice that the images took the release version __1.0__ as a tag.